1970 Bhola cyclone: Bangladesh

 The meteorological station in Chittagong, 95 km to the east of where the storm made landfall, recorded winds of 144 km/h before its anemometer was blown off at about 2200 UTC on 12 November.
 A ship anchored in the port in the same area recorded a peak gust of 222 km/h about 45 minutes later.
 As the storm made landfall, it caused a 10 m high storm surge at the Ganges Delta.
 In the port at Chittagong, the storm tide peaked at about 4 m above the average sea level, 1.2 m of which was the storm surge.

 Radio Pakistan reported that there were no survivors on the thirteen islands near Chittagong.
 A flight over the area showed the devastation was complete throughout the southern half of Bhola Island, and the rice crops of Bhola Island, Hatia Island and the nearby mainland coastline were destroyed.
 Several seagoing vessels in the ports of Chittagong and Mongla were reported damaged, and the airports at Chittagong and Cox's Bazar were under 1 m of water for several hours.

 Over 3.6 million people were directly affected by the cyclone, and the total damage from the storm was estimated at US$86.4 million (US$701 million in 2024).
 The survivors claimed that approximately 85% of homes in the area were destroyed or severely damaged, with the greatest destruction occurring along the coast.
 Ninety percent of marine fishermen in the region suffered heavy losses, including the destruction of 9,000 offshore fishing boats.
 Of the 77,000 onshore fishermen, 46,000 were killed by the cyclone, and 40% of the survivors were affected severely.
 In total, approximately 65% of the fishing capacity of the coastal region was destroyed by the storm, in a region where about 80% of the protein consumed comes from fish.
 Agricultural damage was similarly severe with the loss of US$63 million worth of crops and 280,000 cattle.
 Three months after the storm, 75% of the population was receiving food from relief workers, and over 150,000 relied upon aid for half of their food.

 The Bhola Cyclone would also lead to increased cholera and typhoid cases in the region due to the contamination of the water supply in the storm.
-Many attempts of sending aid to the region were impeded by the prevalent cholera, and as a result, medical aid was delayed.
+Many attempts to send aid to the region were impeded by the prevalent cholera, and as a result, medical aid was delayed.